Top Career Paths in Outpatient Occupational Therapy

 This setting was actually my first setting as a new occupational therapist and is becoming more and more common.
 Mobile outpatient OT can look similar to home health but with the added benefit of being able to do treatments anywhere.
 With mobile outpatient OT (or “therapy on wheels” as it’s sometimes called), you can work with clients wherever they need to be, whether it’s at home, work or out in the community.

 When working with a mobile outpatient therapy company, you can work with adults or children, and see essentially any diagnosis that affects a person’s activities of daily living.
 Therapists in this setting enjoy the greater autonomy with treatments, but it may not be the best setting for brand-new grads since you’ll be on your own throughout the day.

 Want to be an Outpatient Occupational Therapist?

-If any of these settings interest you, here are a few tips to help you get started in these settings, whether you’re in school or a practicing OT!
+If any of these settings interest you, here are a few tips to help you get started in these settings, whether you’re in school or already are practicing OT!